medical-genomics-group/JODIE/README.md

 The sequence of the programs is:

 #### a.) preprocessing_vcf_data.py
-   Preprocessing vcf files with genotype information to have the data format required by the Gibbs sampler\
+   Preprocessing vcf files with genotype information to have the data format required by the Gibbs sampler, separetely for each chromosome\
-   NaN values will be assigned the value 9 and replaced with the mean value within jodie.py Needed input:
+   Needed input:
    + vcf files with genotype information
    + tab delimited files with id information for trios (and separately for duos if needed; missing parent will be inferred)

    Output:
    + genotype file in zarr format with child, mother, father, parent-of-origin information for each marker
    + rsid file in csv format with CHR, POS, RSID, REF, ALT information

+   File structure for output is assumed to be outdir/chrX/ where X is the chromosome number.

 #### b.) calc_xtx.py
-   Calculating the standardized genotype matrix squared\
+   Calculating the standardized genotype matrix squared, separately for each chromosome\
    Needed input:
-   + genotype file created in step 1
+   + genotype file created in step a
-   + list in txt format with line number of individual with missing phenotype (according to line in genotype file)\
+   + list in txt format with line number of individual with missing phenotype (according to line in genotype file)

    Output:
    + standardized and squared matrix calculated for the different component of each marker in zarr format (XtX matrix)
-   + rmrsid file in txt format with line number of markers that need to be removed due to zero variation This step needs to be rerun for different phenotypes if there are individuals with missing phenotypes that are removed.
+   + rmrsid file in txt format with line number of markers that need to be removed due to zero variation

-#### c.) get_mean_std_rmids.py
-   Calculating the mean and standard devidations of each marker\
-   Needed input:

-   Output:
+   This step needs to be rerun for different phenotypes if there are individuals with missing phenotypes that are removed.

-#### d.) order_phenotype.py
+#### c.) order_phenotype.py

-#### e.) jodie.py
+#### d.) jodie.py
    Estimating parameters using a Gibbs sampler\
    Needed input is required to be able to fit into RAM:
-   + genotype file created in step 1
+   + genotype file created in step a
-   + XtX file created in step 2
+   + XtX file created in step b
-   + phenotype file in txt format without header in the same order as the genotype matrix
+   + phenotype file in txt format without header in the same order as the genotype matrix as created in step c
    + list in txt format with line number of individual with missing phenotype (according to line in genotype file) - these individuals will be removed from the analysis

    Output: